 Animal Charity

 Each year, hunters from the UK travel to Africa to participate in ‘trophy hunting’, bringing home the dead animals to display as trophies and souvenirs on their walls.
 Unfortunately, many who partake in this ‘sport’ are inexperienced hunters, and thus cause the animals excruciating pain and an agonizing death through an inaccurate gunshot.
 For bragging rights, trophy hunters seek to kill the most impressive animals in the group, namely the largest breeding-size males.
 Bull elephants with the biggest tusks and large lions with dark manes like Cecil are the preferred targets.

 These animals’ deaths create a severe disruption in the social structure and survival of the group, along with the loss of genetic material that's vital to the healthy continuation of the species.
 As threatened and endangered species, the survival of these individual animals is vital.
-According to the Convention on International Trade in Endangered Species (CITES), 290,000 trophy items from nearly 300 CITES-listed species were exported across the world between 2008 and 2017.
+According to the Convention on International Trade in Endangered Species (CITES), almost 1,500 trophy items from CITES-listed species have been imported into the UK between 2014-2023.
 Teeth, claws, pelts, heads or entire bodies of defenceless animals, slaughtered for the thrill of this so-called ‘sport’.

+Animal Charity